jorge-menjivar/unsaged/apps/docs/docs/configuration/palm-configuration.md

 ## Global Access Configuration

-To give everyone using your instance of unSAGED access to Google's PaLM 2 models like Bard, set the following environment variables:
+To give everyone using your instance of unsaged access to Google's PaLM 2 models like Bard, set the following environment variables:

 ```sh title="apps/web/.env.local"
 PALM_API_KEY=your_palm_api_key